couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.2/appendix-release-notes.markdown

 **Fixes in 1.2.0.dp6**

- * Fix Bucket\#cas operation behaviour in async mode.
+ * Fix Bucket\#cas operation behavior in async mode.
 The callback of the Bucket\#cas method is triggered only once, when it fetches old value, and it isn¿t possible to receive notification if the next store operation was successful.
 Example, append JSON encoded value asynchronously: